dev-dwarf/dev-dwarf.github.io/src/index.md

 I love observing the emergent consequences of complex programs; Seeing how systems react when pushed on in unintended ways.
 These moments can reveal annoying problems or invaluable treasure.
-As I switched my university education from software development to applied math I found that my interests in math and programming aren't seperate.
+As I switched my university education from software development to applied math I found that my interests in math and programming aren't separate.
 I'm excited to explore the intersection of these passions for as long as I can!